First published at FashionUnited.

 Modibodi: Australian leak-free fashion looking to conquer Europe

 Australian brand Modibodi was launched in 2013 by Kristy Chong, a former PR executive who’s held senior roles at McDonald’s, Sanofi-Aventis and Edelman PR.
 The business idea was inspired by Chong’s own personal experience: “I had two children and was doing lots of traveling and running.
-On one of those runs I realized that my underwear was failing to protect me from the common ‘taboo’ of what is commonly known as light bladder leakage”, she told FashionUnited in an email.
+On one of those runs I realized that my underwear was failing to protect me from the ‘taboo’ of what is commonly known as light bladder leakage”, she told FashionUnited in an email.
 “I began to question whether underwear was as good as it could be and why, with all the advances in technology, our underwear had not evolved”.

 After speaking with friends and family, Chong realized she wasn’t alone.
 “Most women put up with failing underwear or turn to irritating, unattractive, inconvenient and eco-damaging disposable options to stay dry and fresh”, she said.
-She went on to design underwear which would protect wearers against sweat, odour, bladder leaks and menstrual flow — a wider proposition than most companies of the genre, therefore.
-That is reflected on the brand’s product offering as well: while most competitors sell underwear only, Modibodi includes activewear and swimwear, as well as tops and bras for breastfeeding mothers.
+She went on to design underwear which would protect wearers against sweat, odor, bladder leaks and menstrual flow — a wider proposition than most companies of the genre, therefore.
+That is reflected in the brand’s product offering as well: while most competitors sell underwear only, Modibodi includes activewear and swimwear, as well as tops and bras for breastfeeding mothers.
 “I wanted to allow the Modibodi range to address multiple areas of a woman’s life”, said Chong.

-Now, after having sold over 500,000 garments to approximately 85,000 customers, the company is looking to expand in the US, UK, Singapore, Japan, South Africa, South Korea, UAE, Israel, France, Germany and New Zealand markets, with Europe being the top priority.
+Now, after having sold over 500,000 garments to approximately 85,000 customers, the company is looking to expand in the US, UK, Singapore, Japan, South Africa, South Korea, UAE, Israel, France, Germany, and New Zealand markets, with Europe being the top priority.
 “We have set up a warehouse in the UK so that our UK and EU customers can get their hands on Modibodi quicker”, told Chong.